kaushalnavneet/compliance-cd-toolchain/setup.md

 ### Link DOI toolchain

 CD toolchain needs a toolchain ID with an existing DevOps Insights instance, so that it is able to publish the deployment records to insights.
+You can use your CI toolchain since that has DOI integrated.

 | ![DOI Toolchain ID](https://github.ibm.com/one-pipeline/docs/blob/master/assets/compliance-cd-toolchain/doi-toolchain.png) |
 | :--: |